Adeel-Haider-03/RAG-failure-analysis/README.md

 ## Key Findings

-- **Generation errors were not observed in this experiment** — failures were attributable to retrieval rather than generation behaviour
+- **No clear generation errors were observed in this experiment.** Incorrect answers were explainable by limitations in retrieval and chunking rather than the model’s reasoning.

-- **Fixed-size chunking was the dominant failure cause** — chunk boundary splits, intra-document chunk misses, and document length bias all stem from 400-character slices with no semantic awareness
+- **Fixed-size chunking was the dominant failure cause.** Chunk boundary splits, intra-document chunk misses, and document length bias were all amplified by the use of fixed 400-character chunks without semantic boundaries.

-- **Q12 was not directly answerable by this pipeline** — it requires cross-document comparison that a standard single-pass RAG setup does not perform
+- **Q12 was not directly answerable by this pipeline.** It requires cross-document comparison, which a standard single-pass RAG setup does not perform.

-- **Diversity enforcement fixed some failures and created others** — Q9 was corrected, Q6 regressed, showing no single retrieval configuration is optimal across all question types
+- **Diversity enforcement fixed some failures and created others.** Q9 was corrected while Q6 regressed, showing that no single retrieval configuration performed best across all question types in this experiment.

 ---

 ## UI Screenshots

+_Standard Retrieval_
 ![Standard Retrieval](example_outputs/screenshots/Q3%20standard%20retrieval.png)

+_Diverse Retrieval_
 ![Diverse Retrieval](example_outputs/screenshots/Q3%20diverse%20retrieval.png)

+## License

+This project is for academic coursework and research demonstration purposes.